-Painting a room starts with picking the best colors for your room so you love the results.
-After all you’re either going to spend a lot of time painting your room, or pay someone … so good planning is needed to insure you’ll love the results.
+Painting a room starts with picking the best colors so you love the results.
+After all, you’re either going to spend a lot of time painting your room, or pay someone to do it, so good planning is needed to insure you’ll love the results.

-Vicky starts her video, How to Choose a Paint Color, saying your first decision when painting a room is to decide on your color concept — neutral (beige, tan, taupe, gray or any off white) color or a wow (anything other than a neutral) color?
+Vicky starts her video, How to Choose a Paint Color, saying your first decision when painting a room is to decide on your color concept.
+You have a choice: neutral or wow colors.
+Neutral colors which include beige, tan, taupe, gray and any off white colors.
+Wow colors any color that isn’t neutral.

 Painting a Room with Wow Colors!

 While writing about kitchen decorating (Kitchen Decorating Means What?), it was surprising how difficult it was to find kitchens with a splash of color.
 They’re painted in neutral colors, relying on wood cabinets, counter tops and backsplashes for color and texture.
-Even on Pinterest, there were few examples of colorful kitchens (created board for Colorful Houses, and photos below from there) and that’s why this article had to be written.
+Even on Pinterest, there were few examples of colorful kitchens.

 Ways to Experiment by Painting a Room Partially

 Here are ways to bravely try painting a room with some “wow colors” and it’s okay to start in one of your bedrooms, the laundry room, etc until you’re more comfortable with your color choices.

 Maybe I didn’t know the rules (although generally I don’t ask) so the green stripe below is what I painted on the living room wall in my very first apartment and you’re right.
 You’re right too, that I didn’t get my deposit back although we painted 3 coats of white over the stripe.
 Still, I enjoyed my “decorated room” with this stripe and a few small plants for the year and a half I lived there.
 Now that I’m a homeowner, I’m still painting a room or several in each house.